mysteryx93/Modern.Net-Tutorial/2_Avalonia.md

 For code styles, if you want to use the most recommended coding practices, it is safe to grab the `.editorconfig` file from the .NET Roslyn Compiler project [here](https://github.com/dotnet/roslyn/blob/main/.editorconfig).
 Place it in your solution folder to be available for all projects.

-Also make sure to create a file `GlobalUsings.cs` that contains namespaces that you commonly use.
+Also make sure to create a file `Usings.cs` that contains namespaces that you commonly use.

 ```c#
 global using System;